Stephanie Grisham: Trump administration

 On October 24, 2019, while again appearing on Fox & Friends, Grisham defended Trump's description of "Never Trump Republicans" as "human scum".
 When asked if Trump should apologize, Grisham said "No, no, he shouldn't.
 The people who are against him and who have been against him and working against his [agenda] since the day they took office are just that.
 It is horrible that people are working against a president who is delivering results for this country and has been since day one.
 And, the fact that people continue to try to negate anything he's been trying to do and take away from the good work he's doing on behalf of the American people, they deserve strong language like that."

-On October 26, 2019, in response to criticism of President Trump by his former chief of staff Gen. John F. Kelly (Ret.)
-Grisham stated: "I worked with John Kelly, and he was totally unequipped to handle the genius of our President."
+On October 26, 2019, in response to criticism of President Trump by his former chief of staff John F. Kelly Grisham stated, "I worked with John Kelly, and he was totally unequipped to handle the genius of our President."

 On November 13, 2019, during the testimony of William B. Taylor Jr., Grisham commented that the impeachment inquiry against Donald Trump was a "sham hearing" that is "not only boring, it is a colossal waste of taxpayer time & money."

 That same month, Grisham claimed that Obama administration officials had left "you will fail" notes for the incoming Trump administration officials.
 Numerous Obama administration officials rejected the claim.
 Grisham ultimately retracted her assertion.

 In December 2019, Grisham defended President Trump's implication that former congressman John Dingell was in hell.
 She described Trump as a "counter-puncher" who was "under attack".

-On April 7, 2020, it was announced that Grisham left her role as White House Press Secretary and returned to the East Wing to serve as Melania Trump's chief of staff, effective that same day.
+On April 7, 2020, it was announced that Grisham left her role as White House Press Secretary and returned to the East Wing to be Melania Trump's chief of staff, effective that same day.

-On the evening of January 6, 2021, Grisham resigned from her position as Melania Trump's Chief of Staff following the 2021 storming of the United States Capitol.
+On the evening of January 6, 2021, Grisham resigned from her position as Melania Trump's chief of staff following the 2021 storming of the United States Capitol.

+She would later reveal during her testimony to the Jan 6 Committee, that she resigned because of the conduct of Trump and his advisers.
+This included a text message exchange she related having with Melania Trump, who offered a curt response when Grisham asked her if she wanted to address the public in order to call for an end to the violence.
+According to Grisham, she asked Melania, "Do you want to tweet that peaceful protests are the right of every American, but there is no place for lawlessness & violence?"
+Melania responded with a single word: "No." In a December 2022 CNN interview Grisham told host Sara Sidner that Melania had come to believe her husband's lie that the election had been stolen.